 About this course

-- The UK's First Immersive Arts postgraduate course exploring storytelling, experience design and development with immersive technology such as Virtual Reality, Augmented Reality and Mixed Reality
+- This Immersive Media postgraduate course will explore storytelling, experience design and development with immersive technology such as Virtual Reality, Augmented Reality and Mixed Reality

 - Taught in a city with a long history of innovation across games, film and creative technology (Immersive Economy Report, 2019)

-- Dedicated lab spaces and access to a range of production facilities across the Screen School.
+- Dedicated lab spaces and access to a range of production facilities across the Screen School and the Liverpool School of Art and Design.
 Including a range of specialist VR, AR and MR capture and display technologies and headsets, Green Screen Studios, Projection Mapping

 - Software includes Adobe Creative Suite, Unity, 3DStudio Max